bguiz/blog-bguiz/src/posts/2024-12-19-marketing-funnel-applied-developer-audiences.md

 ## Friction Points

 The developer journey is not something that you, the DevRel team, can design.
 It is not fully within the locus of your control.
 You can only exert direct influence over the internal touchpoints.
 External touchpoints are usually only indirectly influenceable, or sometimes not influenceable at all.
+The route individual developers take through these touchpoints is also only indirectly influenceable.

-What DevRel can do to improve the developer journey has much to do with friction points.
+What DevRel can do to improve the developer journey has much to do with *friction points*.
 When a developer encounters a particular touchpoint in their journey, what happens next?
 Do they tend to get frustrated?
 Do they get stuck there?
 If so, why?
 These are friction points.
 The goal for DevRel is to identify them.
-And of course, once identified, to minimise or remove them.
+Of course, once identified, minimise or remove them.
 The article on Developer Experience in this series will go into much more detail on this.

 The fewer friction points there are, the more efficient the developer journey will be.
 Recall the concept of the “leaky funnel” described earlier.
 Too many friction points are analogous to a leaky funnel.
 Recall from earlier: "If they have found it, they are likely to move to the next step/ touchpoint."
 Therefore DevRel’s mission is to minimise or remove friction points.
 We want to turn every “if” into an “of course” where possible.